yojiwatanabe/TSC-Ferret/README.md

 ```
 python run.py -d -i 127.0.0.1/32 -c CONTENT -P 22869
 ```
-* Find if hosts in the `win01dev-repository` are ARP, ICMP, TCP, or UDP ping-able by Nessus, email results in a JSON file:
+* Find if hosts in the `win01dev-repository` (repository name saved to the repo_list text file) are ARP, ICMP, TCP, or UDP ping-able by Nessus, email results in a JSON file:
 ```
-python -e run.py -P 10180 -R win01dev-repository -o json
+python -e run.py -P 10180 -R repo_list -o json
 ```